-- In the fiscal year ended September 30, 2013, the District's operating revenues increased \$300,000 (14%) over the prior fiscal year.
-This is primarily due to increased fuel sales and transient use fee revenues in the summer of 2013.
-The Airport's main runway was closed from July 9, 2012 through September 28, 2012 for a reconstruction project, and the closure depressed certain airside operating revenues in the prior fiscal year. - The District received funding through Federal Aviation Administration (FAA) Airport Improvement Program (AIP) grants in the amount of \$1.4 million to complete pavement rehabilitation and airfield infrastructure projects. - After two years of declining property tax revenues in 2010 and 2011, followed by stable revenues in the 2012 fiscal year, the District saw property tax revenues increase 5% in fiscal year ended September 30, 2013. - The District's personnel costs were down 2% (\$35,000) from the prior fiscal year.
-While actual salaries and wages increased by \$63,000, the District experienced \$98,000 in savings related to employee benefit insurance, primarily due to changing medical coverage policies and self-insuring for a portion of the exposure. - Operating, general and administrative expenses were \$491,000 greater than the prior fiscal year.
-The increase is primarily due to \$289,000 in consulting fees and related outreach efforts for the update to the Airport's master plan.
-The fiscal year ended September 30, 2013 was the first to have a full year's worth of operating expenses for the District's state-of-the art flight tracking system.
-This resulted in an increase of \$108,000 in operations monitoring expenses over the prior fiscal year. - Repair and maintenance expenses were approximately \$812,000 greater than in the prior fiscal year.
-In fiscal year 2013 the District completed \$1.6 million in pavement rehabilitation projects, more than double the \$733,000 that was expended in the prior year.
-The pavement projects received funding from the FAA in the amount of \$933,630 in the current year. - Due to long term fiscal discipline, the Truckee Tahoe Airport District is in excellent financial condition.
-The District's net position increased \$884,000 from the end of the prior fiscal year.
+- In the fiscal year ended September 30, 2014, the District's operating revenues increased \$130,000 (5%) over the prior fiscal year.
+This is primarily due to increased fuel sales in 2014. - The District received funding through Federal Aviation Administration (FAA) Airport Improvement Program (AIP) grants in the amount of \$1.1 million to complete pavement rehabilitation and airfield infrastructure projects. - After two years of declining property tax revenues in 2010 and 2011, followed by stable revenues in the 2012 fiscal year, the District saw property tax revenues increase 1.6% in fiscal year ended September 30, 2014. - The District's personnel costs were up 4% (\$74,000) from the prior fiscal year.
+While actual salaries and wages increased by \$14,000, and employee benefits increased by \$60,000 due to additional spending for training and medical benefits. - Operating, general and administrative expenses were \$34,000 less than the prior fiscal year.
+The decrease was not from any single item, but a result of variances both up and down. - Repair and maintenance expenses were approximately \$1 million less than in the prior fiscal year.
+In fiscal year 2014 the District completed \$1.7 million in pavement rehabilitation projects, similar to 2013.
+In 2014, the \$1.7 million was capitalized rather than expensed due to the nature of the project.
+The pavement projects received funding from the FAA in the amount of \$1.1 million in the current year. - Due to long term fiscal discipline, the Truckee Tahoe Airport District is in excellent financial condition.
+The District's net position increased \$1.6 million from the end of the prior fiscal year.
 The District has designated the unrestricted net position for future capital projects, contingencies and an anticipated change to accounting standards.